 A tax refund UK claim made through the overpayment relief provisions is essentially amending the original tax return with the new job expenses against your PAYE income.
-A claim made in this way can be backdated for four tax years only.
+A claim made in this way can be backdated for four tax years only, depending on the type of expenses you are reclaiming.
 There is no set format for making an overpayment relief claim but certain information has to be provided with the claim to ensure your claim can be reviewed.